(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 My annual income fluctuates.
 It truly depends on how hard and how much I want or need to work in a year, but it averages out to about $90,000 per year.
 This would never be possible without being flexible in my career.
 Our combined household income hovers around $165,000.

 Even with that income, it is still very possible to get yourself into debt.
-Early in our relationship, life threw my husband and I a curve ball.
+Early in our relationship, life threw my husband and me a curveball.
 He was diagnosed with cancer.
 We were fortunate, but even with just a few treatments and surgeries, the bills added up and we were left with a bit of debt.

 2) Did your parents teach you about money as a child?